Published Spring 2023:

 The time for concrete actions is now.
 We are at an inflection point where it is critical to take the initiative to change the ratios on our campus - at faculty, staff, undergraduate and graduate levels.
 While UCSC is the second most diverse faculty in the entire UC, there remains an embarrassing paucity of Global-African and Indigenous People presence amongst student, staff, and faculty, so we have a long way to go before we can truly consider our campus & programs truly diverse, equitable, inclusive and anti-racist.
 We propose these 7 steps in order to clearly outline our intentions, request support, and engage with the wider UC on initiatives that move us from intention to action, past targets to achievements, and most importantly - to excellence.

-Sincerely - Karlton Hester, iDean Ted Warburten, Stephanie Moore, Alison Trybom Lucas, Bennett Williamson, Holly Unruh, Robin Hunick, Rick Prelinger
+Sincerely – Director Karlton Hester, iDean Ted Warburton, Stephanie Moore, Alison Trybom Lucas, Bennett Williamson, Holly Unruh, Robin Hunicke, Rick Prelinger

 Black Women in Tech: A.M.
 Darke builds better representation in gaming